shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 Just like most components, it has a custom template and some styles.
 Focus on the template first, create a new file `sw-cms-el-preview-dailymotion.html.twig`.

-So, what do you want to show here?
-Maybe the default 'mountain' preview image, that's already being used for the image element.
-Let's just copy it from `<Shopware root>/public/bundles/administration/static/img/cms/preview_mountain_small.jpg` to our static folders as an example.
-Of course, don't hesitate to replace it with something of your own!
-On top of that, you could place our icon `multicolor-action-play`.
-Head over to your [icon library](https://component-library.shopware.com/icons/) to find this icon.
+So, for instance, if you want to show the default 'mountain' preview image as an example, then copy it from `<Shopware root>/public/bundles/administration/static/img/cms/preview_mountain_small.jpg` to your static folder.
+You can also replace it with something of your own.
+Additionally, you can place icons `multicolor-action-play`.
+Head over to [icon library](https://component-library.shopware.com/icons/) to access them.

 That means: You'll need a container to contain both the image and the icon.
 In there, you create an `img` tag and use the [sw-icon component](https://github.com/shopware/platform/blob/v6.3.4.1/src/Administration/Resources/app/administration/src/app/component/base/sw-icon/index.js) to display the icon.